amusarra/salesforce-client-gogoshell-command/README.md

 ```
 Console 11 - OSGi MetaType configuration

 You can of course change the values based on your needs.
+Apache Karaf provides a [set of commands](http://karaf.apache.org/manual/latest/#__code_config_code_commands) to
+manage the configuration.

 ### Resources
 If you follow this resources you could see how to use Salesforce SOAP API.